Zach Redmond

-Zachary Thomas Redmond (born July 26, 1988) is an American professional ice hockey defenseman currently playing for EHC München in the Deutsche Eishockey Liga (DEL).
-He was drafted by the Atlanta Thrashers in the seventh round, 184th overall, of the 2008 NHL Entry Draft.
+Zachary Thomas Redmond (born July 26, 1988) is an American former professional ice hockey defenseman.
+He was selected in the seventh round, 184th overall, by the Atlanta Thrashers of the National Hockey League (NHL) in the 2008 NHL Entry Draft and also played for the Winnipeg Jets, Colorado Avalanche, Montreal Canadiens, and Buffalo Sabres.

 Early life

 Redmond was born in Traverse City, Michigan.
 He was born a triplet, along with brother Alex and sister Meghan.
 At the age of 15, Redmond suffered a transient ischemic attack stroke; as a result, he was forced to relearn how to walk and talk, but later returned to continue his junior hockey career.

 Playing career

 Following his collegiate career with Ferris State University, Redmond was signed to a three-year, entry-level contract with the Atlanta Thrashers on April 6, 2011.
 Following the Thrashers' relocation, his NHL rights were then transferred to the Winnipeg Jets.

 Redmond scored his first career NHL goal, a short-handed marker, on February 7, 2013, against James Reimer of the Toronto Maple Leafs.
 On February 21, 2013, Redmond was rushed to a hospital in the Raleigh, North Carolina, area to repair a laceration to his right femoral artery and vein in his mid-thigh region, after he was seriously cut during the team's morning skate.
 He was expected to miss the remainder of the 2012–13 season.
 On April 4, however, Redmond resumed skating with his teammates and revealed that his recovery was well ahead of schedule, with doctors and trainers describing the pace of his recovery as "miraculous."
 He was expected to be ready for training camp in September 2013 and did not rule out the possibility of an earlier return if the Jets were to enjoy a deep 2013 Stanley Cup playoff run.

 Redmond marked his return to hockey in the following 2013–14 season, with the Jets' American Hockey League (AHL) affiliate, the St. John's IceCaps.
 After two games with the IceCaps, he was then recalled to Winnipeg on November 3, 2013.
 By season's end, Redmond was recalled four times by the Jets, appearing in only ten games with three points.
 Having played primarily in the AHL, he was instrumental in helping St. John's reach their first Calder Cup Finals.